newfies-dialer/newfies-dialer/docs/source/getting-started.rst

     * **Dissemination of information via phone**: Newfies-Dialer was originally designed to call large numbers of people and disseminate medical and health advice via cellphone in 3rd world countries where often, literacy levels are low.
 On a local scale, it can be used to disseminate information about forthcoming community events.

-    * **Mass Emergency broadcast**: Where there is a necessity to warn large numbers of people in a short space of time, such as weather warnings.
+    * **Mass Emergency broadcast**: Where there is a necessity to warn large numbers of people in a short space of time, such as weather warnings, evacuation notices and crime prevention.

     * **Subscription Reminders and Renewals**: Where a company sells an annual subscription for a product or service, Newfies-Dialer can be configured to